Archmonger/ServeStatic/docs/src/contributing.md

 ### Testing

-Tests are run aross a matrix of Python and Django versions to ensure full compatibility with all supported versions.
+Tests are run across a matrix of Python and Django versions to ensure full compatibility with all supported versions.

 #### Full Test Suite